 Both of the sonars transmit data via an Ethernet connection, and data logging was done through a small standalone network set up in the main tent of the camp.
 Data from the west bank sonar was streamed to the camp via a wireless data link.
 Data logging and processing was done by two dedicated computers (one per sonar), and fish counting was done with a third laptop also connected to the network.
-Network address translation and data transmission was done through a Sierra Wireless RV50 cellular modem connected to the Copper Valley Wireless cellular network.
-An active diversity directional antenna was pointed at the cellular repeater on Wolverine ridge.
+Network address translation and data transmission was done through a Sierra Wireless RV50 cellular modem connected to the Copper Valley Wireless network.
+An active diversity cellular directional antenna was pointed at the cellular repeater on Wolverine ridge.
 Connection quality was generally very good, in the -60 to -70 dB range (-50 dB is an excellent "5 bar" connection, and a very poor connection is in the -100 to -110 dB range), and data transmission speeds were acceptable.

-The Gemini software does not have a provision for automated recording, SO routines were developed in the AutoIT scripting language to start and stop recording by the sonars and the processing of the data collected.
-The Gemini software does not appear to be a native windows program, and could not always be run by keystrokes or interacting with dialog boxes.
-The routine for automated recording thus used a combination of recorded mouse gestures and clicks plus keystrokes to start and stop recording.
-The system worked reliably, but meant that the laptops could not be used while the routines were being run, necessitating the third laptop for counting.
-The east bank sonar was set to record the first 10 minutes out of every hour and the west bank sonar was set to record for 10 minutes starting at 15 minutes after the hour.
+The Gemini software does not have a provision for automated recording, so routines were developed in the AutoIT scripting language to start and stop recording by the sonars and the processing of the data collected.
+The east bank sonar was set to record the first 10 minutes out of every hour and the floating platform sonar was set to record for 10 minutes starting at 15 minutes after the hour.

-Figure 2: Counts of fish passage made at the Clear Martin sonar site (this project, top panel) and the ADF&G sonar site at Miles Lake (bottom panel).
+Figure 3: Counts of fish passage made at the Clear Martin sonar site (this project, top panel) and the ADF&G sonar site at Miles Lake (bottom panel).
 Hourly counts (blue bars) were binned into 6 hour (quarter-day, green) and 24 hour (daily, red) bins for further analysis.
-The timing of the three 12 hour fishing openers that occurred during the deployment are denoted by the dashed vertical lines.
+Fishing periods are denoted by the grey boxes.

 Fish passage counts were done on the third laptop using the high resolution videos produced by the Gemini software from the raw files.
 Counts from each 10 minute period were converted to hourly counts by multiplying the number of counts in the subset by the fraction of each hour that was recorded (i.e. 6).
 Hourly counts were posted several times per day, and each day's hourly counts summed up to produce a daily count.
-Spreadsheets with the hourly and daily counts were posted to the PWSSC lower Copper Sonar website (http://pwssc.org/lower-copper-sonar/) directly by the technicians several times per day as the counts were finished.
+Spreadsheets with the hourly and daily counts were posted to the PWSSC lower Copper Sonar website (http://pwssc.org/2019-lower-copper-sonar/) directly by the technicians as the counts were finished.
 In general the overnight counts were done as soon as possible each morning, and the counts done once or twice during the day as the files accumulated.

-The western bank deployment in 2018 was done from a "mini-barge" that was fabricated specifically for this project.
+The western bank deployment was done from a "mini-barge" that was fabricated specifically for this project.
 The barge was designed by a marine architect (Dan Lofstrom at Steady Flux, Inc.) and fabricated locally by Ryan Webber of Northshore welding.
-Dennis Zadra helped with getting the aluminum to Cordova.
-The barge is 6 feet long by 2 /4 feet wide, with generous freeboard for carrying a large battery payload (figure 3).
-A wireless antenna mounted on the barge pointed at the sonar camp was used to transmit data and control the sonar electronics.
+The barge is 6 feet long by 2 3/4 feet wide, with generous freeboard for carrying a large battery payload.
+A directional wireless antenna mounted on the barge pointed at the sonar camp was used to transmit data and control the sonar electronics.
 The sonar was mounted on a Pelco pan/tilt head so that it could be remotely aimed from the camp, and ethernet actuated relays were used to keep unnecessary electronics powered off when not in use to preserve battery life.
 An ethernet-enabled voltmeter was also installed to monitor the batteries.
-With 2 4D batteries on board (100 lbs each), the barge could run for approximately one week before the batteries needed charging.
-The batteries were charged by affixing a generator to the top of the barge and running it for several hours.
+Solar panels were added in 2019, which were enough to keep the batteries charged during the entire deployment.